-Alopecia areata is one of the most common hair fall-related issues, which is faced by more than a million people in India.
+Alopecia areata is one of the most common hair fall-related issues, which is faced by many people.
 In this, distinctive bald patches appear on one’s scalp that might be overlapping as well.
 If left untreated, the patches might grow and cause complete baldness.

 Important Things To Know About Alopecia Areata

 - How Common Is This Condition? – Alopecia areata is quite common with millions of people worldwide suffering from it.

 - Does It Happen To Males/Females? – People from both the genders can suffer from alopecia areata, irrespective of their natural hair color or skin tone.